 Young women start to develop breasts when they reach puberty.
 The change in hormone production can cause the breasts to develop at different rates, resulting in one breast that is one or more cup sizes smaller than the other.
 Other causes of asymmetry include the removal of precancerous tumors or cysts in adult women or a serious injury to the breast tissue before it starts to develop in prepubescent girls.

 How does breast augmentation or reduction correct asymmetry?

 No two sets of breasts are the same, and each woman has her own unique needs based on her health, body type, and level of asymmetry.
 During the consultation, the surgeon will perform a complete assessment of each of these factors and discuss the patient’s goals for surgery before deciding upon a course of action.

 Breast augmentation for asymmetry

 Breast augmentation can help when a woman has asymmetrical breasts and wants to have the smaller one match the larger one.
 For this kind of surgery, the doctor will use an implant to increase the cup size of the smaller breast.
 If the patient wants both her breasts to be larger, a second, smaller implant can be placed in the larger breast to keep the pair at the same cup size.

-Dr. Christopher Davidson is considered one of the top plastic surgeons in the Boston area and is very experienced in breast surgery.
-He is a graduate of Harvard Medical School and has been practicing surgery for over 10 years.
-If you are interested in correcting your breast asymmetry and would like to schedule an appointment with Dr. Davidson, you can contact his office by calling (781) 237-7700 or by sending him an email through his Patient Contact page on his practice website.
+If you are interested in correcting your breast asymmetry and would like to schedule an appointment with Dr. Davidson, you can contact his office by calling (781) 237-7700 or by requesting a consultation online.